Microtonality

-Microtonal music or microtonality is the use in music of microtones—intervals smaller than a semitone, also called "microintervals".
+Microtonality is the use in music of microtones — intervals smaller than a semitone, also called "microintervals".
 It may also be extended to include any music using intervals not found in the customary Western tuning of twelve equal intervals per octave.
-In other words, a microtone may be thought of as a note that falls between the keys of a piano tuned in equal temperament.
+In other words, a microtone may be thought of as a note that falls "between the keys" of a piano tuned in equal temperament.

 Terminology

 Microtone

 Microtonal music can refer to any music containing microtones.
 The words "microtone" and "microtonal" were coined before 1912 by Maud MacCarthy Mann in order to avoid the misnomer "quarter tone" when speaking of the srutis of Indian music.
 Prior to this time the term "quarter tone" was used, confusingly, not only for an interval actually half the size of a semitone, but also for all intervals (considerably) smaller than a semitone.
 It may have been even slightly earlier, perhaps as early as 1895, that the Mexican composer Julián Carrillo, writing in Spanish or French, coined the terms microtono/micro-ton and microtonalismo/micro-tonalité.

 In French, the usual term is the somewhat more self-explanatory micro-intervalle, and French sources give the equivalent German and English terms as Mikrointervall (or Kleinintervall) and micro interval (or microtone), respectively.
 "Microinterval" is a frequent alternative in English, especially in translations of writings by French authors and in discussion of music by French composers.
 In English, the two terms "microtone" and "microinterval" are synonymous.
 The English analogue of the related French term, micro-intervalité, however, is rare or nonexistent, normally being translated as "microtonality"; in French, the terms micro-ton, microtonal (or micro-tonal), and microtonalité are also sometimes used, occasionally mixed in the same passage with micro-intervale and micro-intervalité.